 Building on a previous workshop that explored the state of the science and challenges of and opportunities for regenerative cellular therapies, the Forum on Regenerative Medicine decided to focus this public workshop on exploring what measurements, characteristics, and technologies may be important in the development of new products and therapies.
 A better understanding of which characteristics define a source cell or tissue can support the development of a quality product.
 Likewise, a deep understanding of the critical characteristics of the final regenerative medicine product can help ensure its consistency, safety, and potency.

-On June 26, 2017, the Forum will host a public workshop to examine and discuss challenges, opportunities, and best practices associated with defining and measuring the quality of cell and tissue products and raw materials in the research and manufacturing of regenerative medicine therapies.
-The goal of the workshop will be to learn from existing examples of manufacturing of early generation regenerative medicine products and to address how progress could be made in identifying and measuring critical quality attributes as well as designing and adhering to standards to help in the navigation of the scale-up process from a research laboratory to the manufacturing environment.
-Stakeholders, which may include research scientists, clinicians, patients, regulators, and representatives from pharmaceutical and biotech companies, will be invited to present their perspectives and participate in discussions throughout the day.
+On June 26, 2017, the Forum hosted a public workshop to examine and discuss challenges, opportunities, and best practices associated with defining and measuring the quality of cell and tissue products and raw materials in the research and manufacturing of regenerative medicine therapies.
+The goal of the workshop was to learn from existing examples of manufacturing of early generation regenerative medicine products and to address how progress could be made in identifying and measuring critical quality attributes as well as designing and adhering to standards to help in the navigation of the scale-up process from a research laboratory to the manufacturing environment.